GigMate/our_repository/BETA_TESTER_GUIDE.md

 ### 3. Feature Requests

 **We want to hear:**
-- What features would you use?
+- What features would you use
-- What's missing from your workflow?
+- What's missing from your workflow
-- What would make you switch from current solution?
+- What would make you switch from current solution

 ### 4. Competitive Comparison